Community Benefit Committee

 The committee meets twice yearly or more frequently if required.

-The Community Benefit Committee comprises of the director-general of licensing and a minimum of three independent community members appointed by the minister for periods of up to three years.
+The Community Benefit Committee is made up of at least three independent community members appointed by the minister for periods of up to three years.

 Administrative support for the committee is provided by the relevant department.